ahkhystrix/selectel-terraform-modules/examples/nat/README.md

 # The NAT

-This environment will create a Selectel VPC project with an user and the NAT
+This environment will create a Selectel VPC project with an user and the NAT.

 ## Example usage